Chinese Green Beans With Pork – Restaurant Quality! (VIDEO)

 Instructions

-- Wash and cut your green beans to equal 2" pieces.
+- Wash and pat dry the green beans.
+Trim off the ends of the green beans and cut them into to equal 2" pieces.

 - Mix together light soy, dark soy, sugar, and msg in a small bowl and set aside.